rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 firewall-cmd --state
 ```

-After every change to your firewall, you'll need to reload it to see the changes.
+After every *permanent* change to your firewall, you'll need to reload it to see the changes.
 You can give the firewall configurations a "soft restart" with:

 ```bash
 firewall-cmd --reload
 ```

+!!!
+Note

+    If you reload your configurations that haven't been made permanent, they'll disappear on you.

 You can see all of your configurations and settings at once with: